aws-pablito/aws-quicksight-slackanalytics-app/README.md

 # aws-quicksight-slackanalytics-app

+This repo contains a custom Athena Federated Query (AFQ) connector to query data from the Slack Member Analytics endpoint using SQL.

-This is a sample web application to perform OAuth with the Slack Web API and store the bearer token in an AWS Secrets Manager secret.
+It also contains a sample web application to perform OAuth with the Slack Web API and securely store the bearer token in an AWS Secrets Manager secret.

-This application is only required during the OAuth workflow.
+Note: The sample web application is only required during the OAuth workflow.
 For cost control recommend terminating your AWS CloudFormation deployment once the Slack App is authorized with your Slack Enterprise Grid.

-Note: If you redeploy the template you will need to update your redirect endpoint from Slack.com
+If you redeploy the template you will need to update your redirect endpoint from Slack.com

 In future releases we plan to make this workflow serverless.